 Which One Is More Important Between These Two Metrics?

 Both reach and impressions are valuable and important to track in order to execute a successful campaign.
 Yet, to choose which metric is more important to track, you need to consider your business goals.
-Setting up the right audience on social media for your brand takes time and once you establish them and want to build the brand recognition, then impressions is an importan.
+Setting up the right audience on social media for your brand takes time and once you establish them and want to build brand recognition, then impressions are important.